The best lenses for the Nikon Z fc in 2025: I pick out the top lenses for a new Nikon classic camera

 Plastic build

-The Nikon Z DX 16-50mm f/3.5-6.3 VR is the standard kit zoom for the Nikon Z fc – and if you're debating whether to get this camera body only or pay just a little more to get the kit zoom too, we can help you out.
+The Nikon Z DX 16-50mm f/3.5-6.3 VR is the standard kit zoom for the Nikon Z fc – and if you're debating whether to get this camera body only or pay just a little more to get the kit zoom too, I can help you out.
 Get the kit zoom!

 This lens offers a really useful 24-75mm focal range in full-frame terms, and its retracting mechanism means it packs away really small.
 It's a versatile little lens too, because it can focus right down to 20cm for close-up shots.
 It even has a control ring for different camera functions.